karthik798/CogniWrench/README.md

 > The project is deployed on Vercel's free plan, causing initial load delays as the node sleeps during inactivity.
 This is due to the free plan's dormancy feature.

 > [!IMPORTANT]
-> The OpenAI and ReplicateAI are on a free plan, so at the time of your visit, it may not be working due to the expiration of the free trial.
+> The OpenAI and ReplicateAI API's are on a free plan, so at the time of your visit, it may not be working due to the expiration of the free trial.

 ## Features